 (UCAS Course Code G500/Institution Code W73)

-Studying Computer Science will you give you the opportunity to gain the practical computing skills so vital in the creation of computer systems across the digital sector.
-The foundation of computer science will allow you to study a broad range of topics in designing a developing digital solutions for the challenges faced by businesses in the ever increasingly computer dominated world.
+Studying Computer Science will give you the opportunity to gain practical computing skills vital in the creation of computer systems across the digital sector.
+The foundation of computer science will allow you to study a broad range of topics in designing and developing digital solutions for the challenges faced by businesses in the increasingly computer dominated world.

 First Year Modules (Level 4):